Day trips from Madrid

 Distance from Madrid: About 56 kilometres.
 How to get there: By train: local line C-8.
 The nearest railway station is in the neighbouring town of El Escorial.
 By bus: bus lines C661 and C664 start from the Moncloa transport hub.
 Tourist information about San Lorenzo de El Escorial

 The star attraction of this Madrid town is obviously the Monastery of San Lorenzo de El Escorial, a World Heritage site.
 This alone will make your trip worthwhile.
 This complex, built by King Philip II in the 16th century, is not just a monastery: it includes a Royal tomb, a palace, a basilica, and an impressive library, and has been called 'the eighth wonder or the world'.
 If you want to spend the whole day there, you can also see the smaller palaces Casita del Infante and Casita del Príncipe, explore the old town centre, or go into the Bosque de la Herrería woods to Silla de Felipe II, a vantage point in a natural setting with the finest views of the monastery.

 Turismo de Chinchón

 If you still want more choices for day trips from the capital, you could try visiting any of the towns known as 'Villas de Madrid'.
-These are six charming towns with plenty of cultural heritage and natural beauty to offer the tourist: Navalcarnero (34 kilometres by car), Chinchón (47 kilometres), Nuevo Baztán (48 kilometres), Colmenar de Oreja (58 kilometres), Buitrago de Lozoya (83 kilometres) and Rascafría (103 kilometres).
+These are six charming towns with plenty of cultural heritage and natural beauty to offer the tourist: Navalcarnero (about 34 kilometres by car), Chinchón (about 47 kilometres), Nuevo Baztán (48 kilometres), Colmenar de Oreja (58 kilometres), Buitrago de Lozoya (83 kilometres) and Rascafría (about 80 kilometres).